-The Sustainable Technologies Evaluation Program (STEP) is a multi-agency program, led by the TRCA.
-The program was developed to provide the data and analytical tools needed to support broader implementation of sustainable technologies and practices within a Canadian context.
+The Sustainable Technologies Evaluation Program (STEP) is a multi-agency initiative developed to support broader implementation of sustainable technologies and practices within a Canadian context.

-- To monitor and evaluate clean water and energy technologies.
+- To monitor and evaluate clean water and low carbon technologies.

 Key Focus Areas

-Activities conducted through STEP are centered around five key theme areas.
-These include urban runoff management and green infrastructure, construction site erosion and sediment control, preserving and restoring healthy soils, natural features and systems, and green energy.
+Activities conducted through STEP are centered around eight key theme areas.
+These include green infrastructure and low impact development (LID), erosion and sediment control, healthy soils, salt management, protection of natural features, renewable energy, heating and cooling, energy conservation, and smart grid.

 Training and Events